Opus10/django-pglock/docs/advisory.md

 When creating an advisory lock, remember that the lock ID is a global name across the entire database.
 Be sure to choose meaningful names, ideally with namespaces, when serializing code with [pglock.advisory][].

+!!! warning

+    [Session-based locks](https://www.postgresql.org/docs/current/explicit-locking.html#ADVISORY-LOCKS) are used by default and released when the context manager exits or the database connection is terminated.
+If connections are pooled (e.g., [pgbouncer](https://www.pgbouncer.org)) and code is killed without raising exceptions (e.g., out-of-memory errors), locks will be held until the connection is terminated.
+See [transaction-level locks](#transaction) for an alternative.

 ## Configuring Lock Wait Time

 By default, [pglock.advisory][] will wait forever until the lock can be acquired.
 Use the `timeout` argument to change this behavior.
 For example, `timeout=0` will avoid waiting for the lock: